 While this year’s Trust Barometer shows that direct engagement via company communications and industry conferences are still two of the most effective ways to build CEO trust, digital engagement is an increasingly important part of integrated executive positioning programs.
 Already, 57 percent of people think sharing views on social media is important to building CEO trust.

 A digital footprint helps CEOs be more visible, creating content that appears in search results and providing a platform for easily sharing views on industry trends and societal issues.
 Though discussing issues like income inequality and ending hunger may not always be the right fit for media interviews or investor meetings, executives can use personal digital channels to take a clear stand on these societal issues.
 Similarly, talking about obstacles, values, passions and education may not always come naturally in broader corporate communications, but social media is inherently more personal and humanizing, giving CEOs an opportunity to speak beyond spreadsheets.

 Social media also gives CEOs an unparalleled opportunity to engage with and align employees globally, moving beyond legacy internal communications to reach partners and desk-less employees without corporate email accounts.
 This is essential to building trust given that 81 percent of respondents agree communicating with employees is most important in building trust in a CEO.

 Finally, digital channels make CEOs more accessible, helping CEOs reach key stakeholders on the channels where they are actively consuming information.
 True social media is about directly engaging with others – not just broadcasting information from the top down.
 Using digital channels to engage in an open and transparent way will no doubt help CEOs strengthen relationships, create a culture of integrity and bridge the trust gap.

-Marcia Newbert is a knowledge manager for Digital Executive Positioning in Washington D.C.
+Marcia Newbert is knowledge manager, Digital Executive Positioning, Edelman Washington D.C.